 - Spinal cord injury

 People who are injured in collisions don't only suffer the physical effects of their injuries, but the mental and financial effects as well.
 Depending on the type of injury that the individual suffered, they may not be able to return to work for an extended amount of time, if ever.
-If the injured victim is the sole income provider for their family, the expenses incurred as a result of the auto accident and subsequent injury can skyrocket in a relatively short amount of time, placing even more stress on the injured individual and their family.
-However, with the help of a qualified personal injury lawyer, the negligent person whose decisions or actions played a contributing role in the accident can be held responsible and fair compensation can be garnered for the injured party.
+If the injured victim is the sole income provider for their family, the expenses incurred as a result of the auto collision and subsequent injury can skyrocket in a relatively short amount of time, placing even more stress on the injured individual and their family.
+However, with the help of a qualified personal injury lawyer, the negligent person whose decisions or actions played a contributing role in the crash can be held responsible and fair compensation can be garnered for the injured party.